Counterfactual Sensitivity and Robustness: Procedure

-To fix ideas, consider an infinite-horizon dynamic discrete choice (DDC) model with a discrete statespace, as in \cite{Rust}.
-In that model, $U$ is the vector of payoff shocks in the period utility function and $F_*$ is taken to be type-I extreme value for computational convenience.
-The vector of moment conditions $g_2$ specifies the model-implied conditional choice probabilities and the vector $g_4$ specifies the fixed-point equation for the ex-ante value function.
-There are no inequalities, so the remaining moment conditions involving $g_1$ and $g_3$ would be vacuous.
-The vector $\theta$ would consist of structural parameters and pre- and post-intervention ex-ante value functions, similar to MPEC implementations.
-Finally, $\gamma$ would collect all of the transition matrices for the observable components of the state.
-The counterfactual $\kappa$ could be a counterfactual choice probability, a welfare measure, or a measure of expected payoffs.
-Section \ref{s:examples} shows how to implement our procedure in DDC models and presents a numerical example.

-In the preceding description of a structural modeling exercise, the distribution $F_*$ is being used for estimation of the structural parameter $ \theta$ and for computation of the counterfactual $ \kappa$.
-A natural question that arises is: to what extent are the counterfactuals driven by the researcher's choice $F_*$, and to what extent do they rely on the underlying structure of the model?
-The challenge is to address this question in a way that remains computationally tractable for empirically relevant structural models.
+The researcher's chosen specification $F_*$ is used both for estimation of $ \theta$ and again when computing the counterfactual.
+A natural question is: to what extent does the counterfactual depend on the choice of distribution?
+The main contribution of this paper is to provide a tractable econometric framework for answering this question.

-We address this question as follows.
-Let $\mc U$ denote the support of $U$ (equipped with its Borel $\sigma$-algebra), let $\mc F$ denote the set of all probability distributions on $\mc U$, and let $\mc N \subset \mc F$ denote a neighborhood of $F_*$.
-The neighborhood $\mc N$ will be nonparametric in our analysis: it will consist of all probability distributions $F$ that are within some well-defined ``distance'' of $F_*$.
-If this class seems too large, the researcher may further disciple the class of distributions by incorporating shape constraints, smoothness restrictions, or location/scale normalizations within the moment conditions (\ref{e:mod:1})--(\ref{e:mod:4}); see Section \ref{s:shape}.